 There are multiple shelters near here and some are well hidden so I’m sure we didn’t see all of them.
 These pictographs are the largest of the known Coso style paintings.

-If you make the long hike up here and come across any of these sites, please respect them and take only photographs.
+If you make the long hike up there to visit any of these sites, please respect them and take only photographs.